iossifovlab/gpf/userdocs/getting_started.rst

     This configuration pipeline contains some examples how to configure genomic scores annotation for `MPC` and `CADD` genomic scores and for `gnomAD_exome` and `gnomAD_genome` frequencies.
-Comment out the appropriate example and adjust it according your needs.
+Comment out the appropriate example and adjust it according to your needs.

 Update `setenv.sh` Script